 How to Use the Phish Alert Button

-Your company may have recently installed the Phish Alert Button (PAB) in Outlook.
+Your organization may have recently installed the Phish Alert Button (PAB) in Outlook.
 How does this work, and how can you use it to help keep your organization safe?

 When do I use it?